-All-Mountain

-INTENDED for trail riding and riding uphill.
-All-Mountain bicycles are more heavy duty than cross country bikes, but less heavy duty than Freeride bikes.
-All-Mountain bikes are lighter and more nimble than Freeride bikes.
+All-Mountain Riding: All-Mountain riding is a term used in to describe bicycles and framesets that are more heavy duty than a cross country bike, but less heavy duty than a Freeride bike.
+All-Mountain bikes are lighter and more nimble than Freeride bikes, making them more suitable for trail riding and riding uphill.
 All-Mountain bikes are heavier and have more suspension travel than a cross country bike, allowing them to be ridden in more difficult terrain, over larger obstacles and moderate jumps.
 All-Mountain bikes are intermediate in suspension travel and use components that fit the intermediate intended use.
-All Mountain bikes cover a fairly wide range of intended use, and within this range are models that are more or less heavy duty.
-Talk to your retailer about your needs and these models.